Dean College is committed to helping students and families invest in and benefit from the value of a private college education.

 Title IV Credit Balances

 A Title IV credit balance occurs whenever the amount of Title IV funds credited to a student’s account for a payment period exceeds the amount assessed the student for allowable charges associated with that payment period.
-In those cases, a refund check will be made available to students to pick up or mailed to your permanent address within 14 days of disbursement.
+In those cases, a refund check will be made available to students to pick up or mail to your permanent address within 14 days of disbursement.
 You may request a student refund for any portion of any credit balance on your student account.
 Refunds will only be issued for actual credit balances and will not be issued based on “pending” financial aid.

 Repeat Credit Policy for Financial Aid Recipients